learn-co-students/basic-sinatra-forms-lab-v-000/README.md

-# Superheroes!
+# Basketball Season!

 ## Description

-In this lab, you'll practice building nested forms in Sinatra for creating teams of superheros.
-No database is required, but feel free to add persistence *after* you have successfully completed the instructions below.
+In this lab, you'll practice building forms in Sinatra by creating a basketball team sign-up sheet.
+Your application will have a basic html form, and will display the data from the form after it has been submitted by the user.

 ## Instructions